-(for directly diving into the routes you can click ‘continue reading’ or scroll down)
+(for diving into the routes you can click ‘continue reading’ or scroll down)

-I first published these routes three years ago.
+I first published these routes a few years ago.
 Yes, Amsterdive started back in 2013 but somehow it took a cinderella nap until 2016, when I decided to just go for it.
 ‘Gewoon doen’ was the actual kick-start of this blog.
 In 2013, I was living in Amsterdam for one and a half-year and thrilled about touring my beloved ones around the city.
 Moving to Amsterdam meant starting to have people over very frequently.
 Think of family, friends, high school former colleagues, couchsurfers, you name it.

-I wondered much if I should erase this post or not, for a number of different reasons.
+I wondered much if I should erase this post or not.
 If I were to write such an article today, I would just cover alternative routes.
-Those are the areas of the city I am most passionate about (if that’s your case, scroll down to routes 6 and 7, at the end of the article).
-Furthermore, I feel there’s a sort of saturation in the media covering the main routes of Amsterdam, and there are enough websites doing a great job in that manner.
-My goal with Amsterdive is not to extensively cover the city but rather selecting and highlighting the places I find unique, and ultimately make me happy.
-While doing this I want to tell stories about the possibilities of life over here, from my personal perspective.
-Since I am very interested in arts & culture, tradition & crafts, vintage & second-hand places, biological & vegetarian places, you are going to find much of it here.
+Those are the areas of the city I am most passionate about (if that’s your case too, scroll down to routes 6 and 7, at the end of the article).
+Furthermore, I feel there’s a sort of saturation in the media covering the main routes of Amsterdam, and there are enough websites doing a great job in that manner, for instance, Iamsterdam, for which I contribute as well!
+Erasing this post feels somehow a shame because this was the beginning of Amsterdive.
+So I’ll keep it.
+This was the beginning of my journey in the city I am proud to call home.

 Route 1 (walking route)

 Places i’d stop by for a drink: Cafe Belgique (beer cafe near the Dam Square), Whisky Bar (the name is self-explanatory, Leidseplein) and Cafe Alto (jazz bar, Leidseplein), Gollem (beer cafe, Overtoom)